Skip to contents

 #> [1] 1

 Having stabilized 𝚯\boldsymbol{\Theta}, we synthesize the person-specific estimates to recover population-level effects, between-person variability, and systematic covariate-related differences.
-We fit a mixed-effects meta-analytic model in which each individual’s estimate is weighted by its within-person sampling uncertainty, random effects capture residual heterogeneity across individuals, and fixed effects quantify the association between covariate XX and the person-specific dynamic parameters.
+We fit a mixed-effects meta-analytic model in which each individual’s estimate is weighted by its within-person sampling uncertainty, random effects capture residual heterogeneity across individuals, and fixed effects quantify the association between covariate XX and the person-specific dynamic parameters as well as effects on a distal outcome.

 fit,